Fee & Capital Optimization

 How a small fee gap compounds over one active month

-This example uses a simple active-trader scenario to show why a normal taker fee and the same fee with a 10% discount can separate meaningfully over a month.
+This example uses a simpler beginner-leaning trading scenario to show why a normal taker fee and the same fee with a 10% discount can still separate over a month.

 ItemIllustrative fee setupMonthly traded notionalEstimated monthly feesDifference vs standard taker